EmilyMeuer/zam/README.md

 With 50,000 div tags events mouseover and mouseleave.

-Z is 6.74 times faster than jQuery.
+Zam is 6.74 times faster than jQuery.

 | Run 1 | Run 2 | Run 3 | Run 4 | Run 5 | Average | Library |
 |-------|-------|-------|-------|-------|---------|---------|